MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/secondary-tiles-desktop-pinning.md

         TileSize.Default);
     ```

 1. Retrieve a window handle, and initialize the secondary tile object with that handle.
 In the code below, `this` is a reference to the Window object (whether a WinUI 3 window, a WPF window, or a WinForms window).
-For more info, see [Retrieve a window handle (HWND)](/windows/apps/develop/ui-input/retrieve-hwnd) and [Display Windows.\*-namespace UI objects](/windows/apps/develop/ui-input/display-ui-objects).
+For more info, see [Retrieve a window handle (HWND)](/windows/apps/develop/ui-input/retrieve-hwnd) and [Display WinRT UI objects that depend on CoreWindow](/windows/apps/develop/ui-input/display-ui-objects).

     ```csharp
     var hWnd = WinRT.Interop.WindowNative.GetWindowHandle(this);